flowerpot-network/delta/jobs.md

 will learn about and help shape, but these revolve principally around how we treat each other and what standards we try to meet when working together.

+We are currently looking for engineers in the following areas:

+1. Protocol and distributed-systems engineering in Haskell.
+2. Frontend web engineering and prototyping.
+For this work, we favor candidates with experience in Elm, React, Purescript or Vue, and a good eye for design.

 If you'd like to apply, please send us an email at <jobs@monadic.xyz> with your résumé and links to or samples of work you've done; we especially value open-source contributions.